Reviews You Can Rely On

 For true ultralight aficionados and die-hard thru-hikers, no form of shelter burdens you less than a tarp.
 Of the stand-alone tarps in our lineup, the Hyperlite Mountain Gear Flat Tarp is by far the most protective.
 The design allows for endless adaptability when it comes to pitching options and locations.
 At only 11 ounces, including copious amounts of tie-out cordage, this tarp is one of the lightest shelters in our entire review.
 If you don't like carrying a lot of weight and you're willing to skimp on the comforts of a traditional fully covered shelter, this ultra-bomber and durable tarp is our best recommendation.

 The super low weight comes with a minor caveat in that you will likely want to bring along a ground cloth to sleep on, and depending on the season and weather, you may also need a bivy sack for added weather and bug protection.
 You'll also need extra stakes and cordage.
 This ups the overall shelter system weight and costs a bit.
 Also, remember that both the price and the weight are for the tarp without the trekking poles needed to set it up or the stakes required to keep it affixed to the ground, so you will have to figure in the money and weight attributed to both.
 Regardless, if you are in the market for a tarp, the Hyperlite Mountain Gear Flat Tarp is the best one we have ever used.
-The Zpacks Hexamid Pocket Tarp is also worth a gander if you want to cut even more weight.
+The Zpacks Hexamid Pocket Tarp is also worth a gander if you want to cut even more weight; it's only 6 ounces, but we found it a bit less adaptable and not quite as easy to set up.

 Read more: Hyperlite Mountain Gear Flat Tarp review